How to Choose the Best Chickens for Your Homestead

 Best Chickens for Egg Production

-Some of the best breeds for laying plentiful eggs are actually heritage breeds!
+Some of the best breeds for laying plentiful eggs are heritage breeds!
 You can keep the following breeds and still get great egg production:

 • White Leghorn – white eggs (also economical and heat tolerant)